malkavi/grout/USER_GUIDE.md

 **What Happens During Download:**

-1. **ROM files download** – The game files download to the correct platform directory you mapped earlier.
+1. **ROM files are downloaded** – The game files are saved to the correct platform directory you mapped earlier.

-2. **Multi-file games get special treatment** – If you're downloading a multi-disc game, Grout downloads a zip file, extracts it, and creates an M3U playlist file so your emulator can handle disc switching.
+2. **Multi-file games are extracted automatically** – If you're downloading a multi-disc game, Grout downloads a zip file, extracts it, and creates an M3U playlist file so your emulator can handle disc switching.

-3. **Artwork downloads** – If "Download Art" is enabled in Settings, Grout downloads box art for each game to your artwork directory after the ROMs finish.
+3. **Artwork is downloaded** – If "Download Art" is enabled in Settings, Grout downloads box art for each game to your artwork directory after the ROMs finish.

-4. **Automatic unzipping** – If "Unzip Downloads" is enabled in Settings, Grout automatically extracts any zipped ROMs and deletes the zip file.
+4. **Zipped files are extracted automatically** – If "Unzip Downloads" is enabled in Settings, Grout extracts any zipped ROMs and deletes the zip file.

 If a download fails, Grout will show you which games had problems.
 Successfully downloaded games stay on your device, failed downloads get cleaned up.